klzgrad/naiveproxy/README.md

   upstream http://127.0.0.1:8080
 }
 ```
 and `./naive --listen=http://127.0.0.1:8080` behind it.
-See [Server Setup](https://github.com/klzgrad/naiveproxy/wiki/Server-Setup) for more details.
+See [Server Setup](https://github.com/klzgrad/naiveproxy/wiki/Server-Setup) for more details on building Caddy and enabling QUIC.

 For more information on parameter usage and format of `config.json`, see [USAGE.txt](https://github.com/klzgrad/naiveproxy/blob/master/USAGE.txt).
 See also [Parameter Tuning](https://github.com/klzgrad/naiveproxy/wiki/Parameter-Tuning) to improve client-side performance.